Private Matchings and Allocations: Lower Bounds

 First, suppose the gadget $i$ agrees.
 The matching $\mu$ can give the preferred good to the bidder, the spies, or neither.
 If the preferred good goes to the bidder, this gives at most $1 + (s -1) \eta$ social welfare.
-Not all the spies get the same good, so \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = \fullfrac{1}{2}. \end{mathdisplayfull} If the preferred good goes to the spies, then this contributes $s \eta$ to social welfare, and \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = 0. \end{mathdisplayfull} Note that it doesn't matter whether the bidder is assigned in $\mu$, since the social welfare is unchanged, and the reconstruction algorithm doesn't have access to the bidder's allocation.
-There are other possible allocations, but they are dominated by these two choices (they get less social welfare for higher reconstruction probability).
+Not all the spies get the same good, so \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = \fullfrac{1}{2}. \end{mathdisplayfull} If the preferred good goes to the spies, then this contributes $s \eta$ to social welfare, and \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = 0. \end{mathdisplayfull} Note that it doesn't matter whether the bidder is assigned in $\mu$, since the social welfare is unchanged and the reconstruction algorithm doesn't have access to the bidder's allocation.
+There are other possible allocations, but they are dominated by these two choices since they get less social welfare for higher reconstruction probability.

 Now, suppose gadget $i$ disagrees.
 There are several possible allocations.
 First, both the bidder and the spies may get their favorite good.
-This leads to $1 + s \eta$ welfare, and \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = 1. \end{mathdisplayfull} Second, the bidder may be assigned their favorite good, and at most $s -1$ spies may be assigned their favorite good.
+This gives $1 + s \eta$ welfare, and \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = 1. \end{mathdisplayfull} Second, the bidder may be assigned their favorite good, and at most $s -1$ spies may be assigned their favorite good.
 This leads to $1 + (s - 1) \eta$ welfare, with \begin{mathdisplayfull} \prob{D_i = \hat{D}_i} = \fullfrac{1}{2}. \end{mathdisplayfull} Again, there are other possible allocations, but they lead to less social welfare or higher reconstruction probability.
-We call these four allocations {\em optimal}.
+We say the four allocations above are {\em optimal}.

 Let $a_1, a_2$ be the fractions of agreeing gadgets with the two optimal agreeing allocations, and $d_1, d_2$ be the fractions of disagreeing gadgets with the two optimal disagreeing allocations.
 Let $t$ be the fraction of agreeing pairs.
-The following linear program minimizes $(1/k) \mathbb{E}[RB(\mu)]$ over all matchings $\mu$ achieving an $\alpha$-approximate maximum welfare matching, for supply $s$.
+The following linear program minimizes $(1/k) \mathbb{E}[RB(\mu)]$ over all matchings $\mu$ achieving an $\alpha$-approximate maximum welfare matching for supply $s$.

 The last constraint is the welfare requirement, the second to last constraint is from conditioning on the number of agreeing gadgets, and the objective is $(1/k) \mathbb{E}[RB(\mu)]$.